Diyckstra/terraform-provider-deyckstra/website/docs/d/s3_objects.md

 layout: "aws"
 page_title: "aws_s3_objects"
 description: |-
-    Returns keys and metadata of S3 objects
+    Provides information about keys and metadata of S3 objects.
 ---

 # Data Source: aws_s3_objects

 ~> **Note on `max_keys`:** Retrieving very large numbers of keys can adversely affect Terraform's performance.

-The objects data source returns keys (i.e., file names) and other metadata about objects in an S3 bucket.
+Provides information about keys (i.e., file names) and other metadata of objects in an S3 bucket.

 ## Example Usage